 On Earth Day (April 22) 2021, the Biden administration kicked off a virtual two-day climate summit with a commitment to reduce greenhouse gas emissions to...

-His recent work includes analyzing energy and capacity market design concepts in each of the Northeastern power markets, co-authoring a report on resource adequacy issues in the Texas power market, reviewing the economic impacts of exporting natural gas from the US, and modeling power sector pathways for a proposed climate policy.
+His recent work includes analyzing energy and capacity market design concepts in each of the Northeastern power markets, testifying publicly on the prudency of a utility’s energy costs, submitting expert testimony on the economic impacts of a major oil spill, evaluating incentive opportunities for various clean energy projects, leading a proposal for government funding of a grid resilience project, and modeling power sector pathways for a proposed climate policy.

 Mr. Plewes holds an MBA from Yale University and a BS in Finance and Environmental Science from the University of Virginia.